devhelpr/prompttoform/README.md

 Here's an example prompt to test the generator:

 ```
-imagine a simple health-check wizard asking questions and branching based on user answers.
+imagine a simple health-check wizard asking questions and branching based on user answers.. make sure that if no doctor visit is needed that this is shown with a disclaimer

 ```